OctopusDeploy/blog/blog/2019-08/devops-in-state-government/index.md

 ## Introduction

 We’ve all heard the phrase “the speed of government” when describing things that move slowly.
-It is true that in a bureaucratic setting, things tend to move at a snail’s pace compared to the rapid and sometimes chaotic environment of a start-up.
-Though in the snail’s defense, they move slowly, but they eventually get where they need to be.
-Implementing change in government is possible, but it helps if you keep the snail analogy in mind.
+Implementing change in government is possible, but it's all about slow and steady progress.

 Start-ups and government agencies both suffer from issues with standardization of builds, testing, consistent infrastructure, and reliable deployment processes.
 The biggest challenge with implementing a concept like DevOps is change.
 Let’s be honest, change is hard, but it doesn’t have to be bad.